nnewton/efk-stack-helm/README.md

 ```bash
 $ helm install --name my-release stable/elastic-stack
 ```

-NOTE: Adding a release name will add that release name to all the service names and thus host settings will need to be updated in values to reflect that.
+NOTE: You need to update values.yaml to reflect your release name.
+Replace RELEASENAME with the chosen release name.

 ## Deleting the Charts